Ancient Greek Architecture: The Origin and Evolution

 - Larger houses had a fully developed peristyle courtyard at the centre, with rooms around it.
 Some houses had an upper floor which could have been for the women of the family.

-- City houses were built adjacent to each other and were grouped into small blocks by narrow streets.
+- City houses were built close to each other.
+They were usually grouped into small blocks by narrow streets.
 These houses were inward-facing, with major openings looking onto the central courtyard, rather than the street.

-- Most of the Greek temples have known to have been oriented astronomically.
+- Most of the Greek temples were oriented astronomically.

 - The religious precinct holding the temple was known as the “Acropolis“.